EardwulfC/EardwulfDoesMods_PublicMods/SecretMap/README.md

 # SecretMap

-Keep your Cartography Table Map hidden since 2025!
+Keeping your Cartography Table Map hidden since 2025!

 This mod is intended to the solve the bug that sometimes occurs with the cartography table that results in your shared map data being forced to on with no toggle button visible to turn